Chit Chat in Slow French for 20 minutes (FR/EN Subs)

 So soon, in March, I'll be going to Strasbourg for a few days, and I really think I'll be filming, so it'll be interesting for you too to discover some words that are perhaps particular to Alsace, to this region of France, and also some culinary specialities, because there are a few.

 So if I had to answer that question, I'd say this.
-I'd like to have the opportunity to make vlogs, but vlogs in different regions of France so that you too can discover them, and see just how rich French heritage really is.
+I'd like to have the opportunity to do vlogs, but vlogs in different regions of France so that you can discover them too, and see just how rich French heritage is.

 What are your plans for next year?
 So for this year.